 Weather: Following 1931, the warmest year in weather history down to the present, 1932 was more average.
 Precipitation still kept below normal, the year ended with snow on the ground unlike 1931.

 Eloise brought into the Garden a number of plants that are not listed today on the Garden census.
 Many of these were native to Minnesota and a few were not.
 Here is a listing of most of those plants introduced this year to the Garden for the first time - the common and botanical names listed first are names she used followed by other common names for the same plant and the newer botanical classifications, if any; then follows her source for the material.
 1932 is the first year the following list of plants occur in her log.
 "Native" indicates the plant is considered native to Minnesota (here at European Settlement time) or if introduced, long established.
 "Non-native" indicates it is not known to exist in Minnesota in the wild.
 "Introduced" means not native to North America.
 "Extant" indicates the plant is present in the Garden today.
 Botanical classification: Over the years Botanists have reclassified many plants from the classifications in use at the time Eloise Butler wrote her Garden Log or when Martha Crone prepared her census.
-I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America, the University of Minnesota's Checklist of the Vascular Flora of Minnesota, and as a fall-back source - the USDA Plants Database.
+I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America and the University of Minnesota's Checklist of the Vascular Flora of Minnesota.

-Photo top of page: Christmas 1932, evergreens near the Garden, photo by Martha Crone.
+Photo top of page: Christmas 1932, hemlocks in the Garden, photo by Martha Crone.